The Heart of the Park

-The Heart of the Park is a short story written by Flannery O'Connor.
+"The Heart of the Park" is a short story written by Flannery O'Connor.

 Background

 "The Heart of the Park" was originally published in the February 1949 issue of Partisan Review.
-It was not collected in either of O'Connor's collections of short stories published during her lifetime, but was included in her "Complete Stories" after her death by her longtime editor, Robert Giraux.
-The story was not originally collected because she later adapted the stories into her first novel, "Wise Blood," where "The Heart of the Park" was partially edited into its own chapter.
-"Wise Blood" was published in May 1952.
+It was not collected in either of O'Connor's collections of short stories published during her lifetime, but was included in The Complete Stories after her death by her longtime editor, Robert Giraux.
+The story was not originally collected because she later adapted it and other stories into her first novel, Wise Blood; "The Heart of the Park" was partially edited into its own chapter.
+Wise Blood was published in May 1952.

 Summary

 Enoch Emery is a gate guard at a park, who is waiting for the second-shift guard to arrive at work so he can leave.
 Every day when he finishes working, Enoch goes into the park and hides in some bushes, watching people swim at the public pool.
 He particularly likes to watch women swim and sunbathe.
 On this day, he thinks about something that he has hidden in the middle of the park, which nobody has seen yet except him.
 He believes that he has "wise blood" that tells him what he is supposed to do by beating against his heart.
 The park is a special place, he thinks, because the park is in the center of the city and his secret is in the heart of the park.
 He sees a gray car driving around outside the pool, but his attention is diverted by a woman he watches frequently at the pool, who comes with her two small sons.
 She is also noticed by another man, who Enoch sneaks behind.
 The woman pulls down her bathing suit straps, as if to signify that she knows the men are watching her, but otherwise shows no recognition.

-The other man watching the woman recognizes Enoch, and Enoch realizes the other man (Hazel Weaver), is the person he is supposed to share his secret with.
+The other man watching the woman recognizes Enoch, and Enoch realizes the other man, Hazel Weaver, is the person he is supposed to share his secret with.
 However, Hazel, who is possibly involved in criminal activities, needs Enoch to give him the address of someone Enoch knows, who are involved in his scheme.
-Enoch uses Hazel's need of him to convince him to come see his secret with him, but Enoch cannot visit the secret without going through his usual ritual, which involves getting a milkshake at a diner called "The Frosty Bottle," walking past all the animals in a small zoo, and finally walking through the museum.
+Enoch uses Hazel's need of him to convince him to come see his secret with him, but Enoch cannot visit the secret without going through his usual ritual, which involves getting a milkshake at a diner called The Frosty Bottle, walking past all the animals in a small zoo, and finally walking through the museum.